It’s so easy to get intimidated into buying everything at a cosmetic counter makeover, but you don’t want to me a mooch and leave empty-handed either.

-Buy, try, or just say good-bye… the graceful guide to getting gorgeous
+Buy, try, or just say good-bye… the graceful guide to getting gorgeous at the cosmetics counter

 Makeup Artist Tips What to Expect From Your Cosmetic Counter Makeover

 Dear Sharon: I am scheduled for a makeover at an Estee Lauder counter in a department store in a few days.
 The only other time I’ve had a “professional” makeover was in a Body Shop, when I was 16.
 I’m going because, though I’m happy with my palette, I’m looking for new application techniques, and, because the process is mildly fun.

 Is there makeover etiquette?
 Does the makeup artist expect you to come with some direction?
 If they ask you what you want, what is reasonable?
 Lastly, is there a standard of how much or how many things you’re supposed to purchase?
 Should you spend a dollar amount or purchase a certain number of things?
 For instance, can you say, “I’ll just take the eyeliner,” or is that probably not okay?
 I was looking to get a new press compact and maybe shadow anyway…

 Do you have any tips to handle a department store makeover gracefully?
 I think if you come in and are straightforward about what you’re looking to get that day, they’ll respect that and not harass you.
 I’m just concerned that I’ll do something wrong, and I am usually very self-conscious in situations where someone thinks they know better than I as to how to make me pretty.
 They get you cornered and can sometimes say things to test your knowledge about style or beauty.
 I understand that counter salespeople need to make their living, but they’re so often prissy to the point of intimidation.
 Thanks for your help. –Counter Intelligence (New York, NY)